WCramRTC/Guided_Assignment_How_To/README.md

 2. Click the link to go to the Guided Assignment online.
 3. Download the project to your computer
 4. Add the Extension so you can see the formatted README.md
-5. Type DONE in the submission textbox online
+5. Type your name in the submission textbox online and submit

 ---